orgaconsulting/yesauth/README.md

 # yesauth
-Use yes.com auth with php 7 and Drupal 8.
+Use yes.com auth with php 7 and Drupal 8 (based on Symfony).

 Author: Rainer Feike (https://github.com/feikede/) on behalf of Orga Consulting GmbH